What Is Direct Metal Laser Melting?

 The available laser options allow our customers to tailor the M2 Cusing system for their specific needs.
 A closed-loop material handling system ensures that the operator’s contact with unmelted reactive powders and soot is reduced to the absolute minimum.
 This, along with the patented filter-change mechanism with water-flood passivation, are part of the design that makes the M2 Cusing unrivaled in terms of safety.

-The power and precision of lasers used in the DMLM process make it possible to use extremely durable metals delivered as extremely fine powders.
+The power and precision of lasers used in the DMLM process make it possible to use extremely durable metals delivered as fine powders.
 Machines using direct metal laser melting craft elaborate, yet super-tough parts used in demanding applications in aerospace, auto racing and petrochemicals.

 Titanium is one of the most popular materials used in the direct metal laser melting process.
 Titanium parts endure high pressures and temperature extremes.
 Parts fabricated by direct metal laser melting machines are valuable where a quick turnaround of limited product runs is a strategic advantage.

 Since stainless steel is known for its strength, toughness and ductility, it is frequently used to print functional prototypes and production parts.
 When low-carbon content is required, 316L stainless steel is an option.
 It is a tough, ductile, weldable compound that is highly resistant to pitting and corrosion.
-Maraging steel is used to create internal conformal cooling channels important in injection molding.
+Maraging steel is used to create conformal cooling channels important in injection molding.
 This tooling steel is readily machined and easily polished in post-processing.

 Aluminum alloys possess excellent fusion characteristics that are important in additive manufacturing.
 DMLM is used to create hard aluminum objects capable of handling significant loads.
 Highly machinable aluminum components are used in automotive, racing and thermal applications.